Minnesota families face test shortages, isolation as pandemic hits home

 Jennifer said it has been difficult waiting since that time for the test results.
 The girls were preoccupied with the newness of being home from school and video chats with friends, but their mother said she worried every time she heard a cough.

-“Every tickle of my throat, I feel like, ‘Oh my god, its happening,’ ” she said.
+"Every tickle of my throat, I feel like, 'Oh my god, it's happening,' " she said.

 It's a frustration shared by other Minnesota families.

-Kim Gibbons got sick along with her husband and daughter after recent travel to the Dominican Republic, but couldn’t get tested late last week for COVID-19.
-Without knowing if they had the infection, the ill parents weren’t allowed to drive their 13-year-old daughter to the emergency room when her fever spiked and she said it felt like her bed was tipping sideways.
+Kim Gibbons got sick along with her husband and daughter after recent travel from their home in New Brighton to the Dominican Republic, but they couldn't get tested late last week for COVID-19.
+Without knowing if they had the infection, the ill parents weren't allowed to drive their 13-year-old daughter to the emergency room when her fever spiked and she said it felt like her bed was tipping sideways.

-Instead, their 17-year-old son, who wasn’t sick, had to drive his sister and watch as gowned-up medical staff took her alone into a hospital emergency room.
+Instead, their 17-year-old son, who wasn't sick, had to drive his sister and watch as gowned medical staff took her alone into a hospital emergency room.
 A FaceTime call once she was in the room helped calm nerves.

 Gibbons said she also was upset at the lack of testing because she is taking medication for an autoimmune disorder, and her son has asthma, which could complicate any COVID-19 infections.
 "I don't want to take away tests from other people who truly need it," she said, "but it would be nice to know if we have it, and if we will then be immune to it so we can go out and help other people."